 In the above example:

-See the Microsoft Office website for further details and examples of the Excel Coupnum function.
+For further details and examples of the Excel Coupnum function, see the Microsoft Office website.

 If you get an error from the Excel Coupnum Function, this is likely to be one of the following: